 More sauce recipes

-If you’ve tried this Gyoza Dipping Sauce recipe, or any other recipe on the blog, then let us know how you got on in the comments below - we love hearing from you!
+If you’ve tried this Gyoza Dipping Sauce recipe, let us know how you got on in the comments below.

 Quick Gyoza Sauce

 - Put all the ingredients into a bowl.